-The Department conducts research in Dutch and Luxembourgish as well as in German.
-It houses the internationally unique Centre for Luxembourg Studies and supplies the Directors of the University's interdisciplinary Research Centres in Nineteenth-Century Studies, Gender Studies in Europe, and Dutch Studies.
+Germanic Studies conducts research in Dutch and Luxembourgish as well as in German.
+It houses the internationally unique Centre for Dutch and Flemish Studies and the Centre for Luxembourg Studies and supplies the Directors of the University's interdisciplinary Research Centres in Nineteenth-Century Studies, Gender Studies in Europe, and Dutch Studies.

-The Department offers study opportunities at PhD, MPhil or MA level.
+The Section offers study opportunities at PhD, MPhil or MA level.
 The PhD and MPhil are full research degrees, leading to dissertations.
-Our MA in Germanic Studies offers either a 'Research Track' or a 'Programme Track', which students select according to taste and need.
-In recent years there have been, on average, around 15 students registered for postgraduate degrees in the Department, full- and part-time.
 We welcome applications from any well-qualified, strongly motivated finalist, recent graduate or mature student.

 Research supervision for MPhil or PhD is available in all areas of interest of members of staff, and we welcome interesting new proposals.

 For further information on the MA Modern Languages and Cultures and other Sheffield MAs involving German, see Masters courses